yazaldefilimone/yazaldefilimone/README.md

 - Making the web faster, more accessible and easier.

-- DX, Architecture and Performance are my favorite topics.
+-  Algorithms, Architecture and Performance are my favorite topics.

 - I'm Reading:
   - [14 Habits of Highly